 Buy a good quality ham.
 One that is bone-in because that has more flavor and you can make a soup with it afterward.

-Buy one that isn’t plumped up with a solution like some celebrity’s lips that just had bad botox injections.
+Buy one that isn’t plumped up with a solution and looks like some celebrity’s lips that just had bad botox injections.

 I like to buy a spiral cut because it’s easier.
 A lesson I learned by accident is to buy the shank end instead of the butt end because the shank end has one bone to cut around and it’s fattier which translates to delicious.
 The butt end is round at the bottom.
 This is what I used to go for because I thought it would be meatier.
 Instead, I found it was harder to slice leaner translates to not juicy.
 The only time a round lean butt is good is, well, you know.